GreedyCoding/p5js-Chess/README.md

 ## Current Bugs
   - Highlights dont seem to work at all with most pieces.
   - Knights moves are not right when they are placed in a corner.
+  - Tried to add touch Support, but it broke the mouse interactions.

 ### Changelog 0.0.3
   Additions: